Scribee/MorePingsMod/README.md

 # MorePingsMod 1.8.9
 Pings you when customizable keywords show up in chat, by formatting the word to be fancy, and playing a ding noise.

-## More Information
+The majority of the mod's settings can be customized by the command /morepings or via the forge configuration GUI.
+The different config settings and their descriptions are [listed below](https://github.com/Scribee/MorePingsMod-1.8.9#config-settings) :-)

-Does nothing in singleplayer and on servers other than hypixel.
+_NOTE_: The mod does nothing in singleplayer and on servers other than hypixel.

 ## Config Settings

-_General Settings_
+**_General Settings_**

 `Disable Mod`: Set to true to disable the mod.